PayeTonKawaEPSI/profile/README.md

 }
 ```

-Place yourself in the directory of the script and launch =>
+In a terminal place yourself in the script directory path and launch this command =>
 ```bash
 ./clone_repos.ps1
 ```